Documentation

 LiveCodeBench Hard (28 Hard Competitive Programming Tasks)

 28 hard competitive programming tasks from LiveCodeBench, all from AtCoder.
 Claude Opus 4.6 with maximum-effort extended thinking.
-The augmented condition used the Logic API skill file with forced scaffold injection on every hard task.
+The augmented condition used the Logic API skill file with forced injection on every hard task.

 Full report: LiveCodeBench Hard benchmark.
 Observations: What We Saw When Opus Thought Harder.
 Methodology and raw data: GitHub.